Musgrave, Durban: Roads

+Recreation

+Musgrave is home to the Durban Botanic Gardens, located on the eastern boundary with Greyville, near the Greyville Racecourse.
+Covering an area of 15 hectares (37 acres), it is oldest public institution in Durban and the oldest surviving botanical gardens in Africa.

 Safety

 Berea Police Station is located on Botanic Gardens Road towards the east of Musgrave.
 The SAPS policing precinct of the Berea covers the northern section of the Berea including Musgrave, Windermere, Essenwood and Morningside.